 Leading questions can prevent you from receiving honest answers from your interviewee.
-Remember, the person you are interviewing wants to impress you, so if you ask a question that points them towards the answer, they may just say what you want to hear.
-Instead, try an open ended, neutral and descriptive question.
+Remember, the person you are interviewing wants to impress you, so if you ask a question that points them toward the answer, they may just say what you want to hear.
+Instead, try an open-ended, neutral, and descriptive question.

 While open-ended questions are often effective (like the question above), they don't always reveal the whole picture of what you're trying to discover.
 Being specific can help in situations where your interviewee may need a bit more guidance to answer the question that you're really asking.

 Don't Ask: What do you like to do in your free time?